jedharwood/CountryFinderCra/README.md

 ## Getting started

 Clone the repository onto your machine and install packages with `npm install`.
-I built this project in react 18.2.0.
+I built this project using react 18.2.0 and node 18.14.2.
 I have used both redux and hooks extensively in the past but this has been my first time using contextApi - something I've been wanting to try out for a while.
 The components have been styled responsively using TailwindCss; please try the app out at full screen and mobile screen widths.

 ## Available Scripts